How SBA Economic Injury Disaster Loan (EIDL) Emergency Advances Work & Where Your Small Business Can Get One

 New SBA EIDL Advance Recommendations

 On April 25, following the passage of a second round of funding for the PPP and EIDL programs, which includes an additional $10 billion for EIDL grants, democratic leaders wrote a letter to the U.S. Treasury and the SBA recommending that all applicants should receive the full $10,000, regardless of size.
-It is unclear, though, whether the SBA will follow these recommendations.
+It is unclear, though, whether the SBA is following these recommendations.

 When Will I Get The EIDL Advance?

 How soon will the advance arrive?
-According to the SBA, Economic Injury Disaster Loan advance funds will be made available “within three days of a successful application.”
-But on Reddit and social media, business owners have reported that it took longer—or that they have not heard back on the status of their advance after a week of applying; this is likely because the SBA has been inundated with applications.
-Nevertheless, we have to assume that the funds will eventually come through and that the sooner you apply, the better.
+The SBA initially stated that Economic Injury Disaster Loan advance funds would be made available “within three days of a successful application.”
+But many business owners have reported that it took much longer—or that they had not heard back on the status of their advance weeks or even months later.
+The SBA later removed that language from their website.

 Note that the SBA closed applications for the EIDL program after funds from the CARES Act were exhausted.
-Though more funds for the program were allocated by the second coronavirus business stimulus package (the Paycheck Protection Program and Health Care Enhancement Act), applications had not yet reopened at the time of writing.
-The SBA did state that that applications that had already been turned in were being processed on a “first-come, first-serve” basis.
-We can safely assume that the backlog of applications means it could take even longer than expected to receive your advance.
+Though more funds for the program were allocated by the second coronavirus business stimulus package (the Paycheck Protection Program and Health Care Enhancement Act), applications turned in before the closure are still being processed.
+We can safely assume that the backlog of applications means it could take longer than expected to receive your advance.

 Note: If you’re calling the SBA’s 1-800-659-2955 number to check on the status of your EIDL application, make sure to ask for the Tier 2 option, as this pertains specifically to the COVID-19 program.
 If checking your EIDL status online, you need to find the SBA Assistant at https://disasterloanassistance.sba.gov/s